jjvanzon/JJs-Reference-Architecture/layers.md

 ### ViewModel

-A [`ViewModel`](patterns.md#viewmodel) would contain a specific subset of data: exactly the selection of data, that is to be shown on screen.
+A [`ViewModel`](patterns.md#viewmodel) would contain a specific subset of data: exactly the selection of data, that is shown on screen.
 In this architecture [`ViewModels`](patterns.md#viewmodel) are a pure data objects, no logic.
-That makes them more easily usable for different presentation technologies.
-These pure data objects can also be send over a wire more easily without surprises.
+So they can be more easily used with different presentation technologies.
+These pure data objects can also be send over a communication line more easily without many surprises.

 ### ToViewModel